kdrag0n/freqbench/README.md

 Compile and flash your new kernel.
 Note that Android will not work properly on this kernel, so make sure you take a backup of your old boot image to restore later.

-Adjust the config parameters in `bench.py` as appropriate for your device.
+Adjust the config parameters at the top of `bench.py` and `init.sh` as appropriate for your device.
 Run `pack-zip.sh` and flash `freqbench-installer.zip`.

 Unplug the device immediately, before the device starts booting.
 Do not try to wait for it to finish booting.
 Leaving the device plugged in will invalidate all power results.

-Finally, wait until the device reboots itself and then retrieve the results from `/persist/freqbench`.
+Finally, wait until the device reboots itself.
 Do not touch the device, any of its buttons, or plug/unplug it during the test.
 It will be frozen on the bootloader splash screen; do not assume that it is broken.
 The benchmark is expected to take a long time; 1 hour is reasonable for a slower CPU.

+Once the benchmark is done, retrieve the results from `/cache/freqbench` if your device has a cache partition, or `/persist/freqbench` otherwise (newer devices with A/B partitions don't have a cache partition).

 **If you have any problems, check the troubleshooting section before opening an issue!**